 Excess weight in childhood and adolescence is associated with a number of health risks, including cardiovascular disease and diabetes.
 The new study focused on how obesity affects the bone structure.

-"Recent studies have shown more frequent forearm fractures in obese young people", - said study lead author, Miriam A. Bredella, MD, a radiologist.
+"Recent studies have shown more frequent fractures of the forearm in full of young people", - said study lead author, Miriam A. Bredella, MD, a radiologist.

 The scientists set out to - to determine the relationship between overweight in adolescents and bone structure.
 23 teenagers were involved with obesity, average age - 17 years.
 "Adolescence - a time when bone loss is a major problem," - says Dr. Bredella.